 My hon.
 Friend the Member for Chippenham (Michelle Donelan) outlined yet again why she is a strong champion of small business in her constituency and around the country.
 She talked about entrepreneurship, and it is exactly right that our tax system and our policy supports the entrepreneurs not just of today, but of tomorrow.
 Supported by my hon.
 Friend the Member for Havant (Alan Mak), she, as ever, made a compelling case for why this Government and this measure will continue to support entrepreneurship across our nation.

 I turn to some of the questions raised by the hon.
 Member for Oldham West and Royton.
-He asked specifically about the amount of money that will be raised from this measure.
+He asked specifically about the amount that will be raised from this measure.
 The stats are that 60,898 properties were subject to the measure in the last year, and 291 of 326 local authorities—90%—levied the premium.
 All but three of those levied the full 50%.
 That raised about £38.7 million, so an additional 50% would obviously double that.
 Just so that he has the full picture, if all local authorities used the full premium, that would equate to about £42 million and therefore, in total, £84 million.

 Does the Minister agree that the true test of this policy will be if council tax amounts actually go down?
 That will mean that individuals are not behaving in the manner that we just described and will be paying less, thus freeing up the property for those who need it.